johnsoneyo/jmodelmapper/README.md

 ### Assumptions
-- Data fields in the both objects are homogeneous by name and data type
+- Mapping of Data fields between two objects that have homogeneous fields and data type happens out of the box with zero configuration
+- Custom field mapping is targeted at intentional naming or chosen by the user or client
 - Destination classes
   - Has a non argument constructor and doesn't require immutable creation, required for no argument class object construction.
   - Has getter fields for returning the values atleast ( no mandatory )

 ### Limitations